Course: Translational Biomedical Sciences

 Step 2: Complete the anonymous DTP application hereYour application cannot receive consideration until you have completed both applications.

-Interviews: On or after 6th February 2023.
+Interviews: w/c 5 February 2024.
 Candidates interviewed are asked to give a short presentation.

 Dr Katiuscia Bianchi, Lecturer in Molecular Oncologyk.firstname.lastname@example.org